hakoo-gif/shapes_discord_bot/README.md

+# * SHAPES API HAS BEEN DISABLED SO THIS PROJECT WILL NOT WORKING ANYMORE

 # WARNING: SHAPES API IS BANNED FROM DISCORD, YOUR ACCOUNT MAY BE AT RISK IF DISCORD DETECTS THAT YOUR BOT IS USING SHAPES API

 # Setup Instructions